Affirmative Action's Cumulative Fractional Assignments: Introduction

 The 1950 Constitution of India provides a clear basis for positive discrimination in favor of disadvantaged groups, in the form of \textit{reservation policies}.
 India's reservation policies mandate exclusive access to a fixed percentage of government jobs and seats in publicly funded institutions to the members of Scheduled Castes (SC, 15\%), Scheduled Tribes (ST, 7.5\%), Other Backward Classes (OBC, 27\%) and Economically Weaker Sections (EWS, 10\%).
-For the sake of transparency, the number of reserved seats for each category are explicitly and publicly advertised in advance of any admissions or recruitment cycle.
+For transparency, the number of reserved seats for each category is explicitly and publicly advertised before any admissions or recruitment cycle.

 The procedures used to calculate the number of reserved seats in various settings are also explicit and public.
-But they have nowhere been more contentious than in the case of universities.
-Unlike other government jobs, for the same faculty position in a university (say assistant professor), the eligibility and selection criteria changes with the department.
-Thus the faculty positions in different departments are not interchangeable across a university.
+However, they have nowhere been more contentious than in the case of universities.
+Unlike other government jobs, the eligibility and selection criteria change with the department for the same faculty position in a university (say, assistant professor).
+Thus, the faculty vacancies in different departments are not interchangeable across a university.
 Each faculty position, therefore, simultaneously represents two units, a department and the university, where each unit is subject to the reservation policy.
-It is this feature of faculty positions that led to complications which made all three arms of the Indian government -- the executive, the judiciary and the legislative -- intervene.
+This feature of faculty vacancies led to complications that made all three arms of the Indian government -- the executive, the judiciary, and the legislative -- intervene.